Lameroo

 Lameroo is a town in the Murray Mallee region of South Australia.
 It is on the Mallee Highway and Pinnaroo railway line about 40 km west of the Victorian border, or 210 km east of Adelaide.
 It is primarily a service town for the surrounding rural areas, growing grain and sheep.
 Lameroo now includes the former settlements of Kulkami, Mulpata, Wirha and Gurrai, which were on the Peebinga railway line, and Wilkawatt, which was between Parrakie and Lameroo on the Pinnaroo railway.

-At the 2016 census, the locality of Lameroo had a population of 852 of which 562 lived in and around its town centre.
-The local school, the Lameroo Regional Community School is the school not only for Lameroo youth, but also surrounding towns Geranium, Parrakie and Parilla.
+The local school, the Lameroo Regional Community School is not only for Lameroo pupils, but also those from the surrounding towns of Geranium, Parrakie and Parilla.
 The town is home to the Lameroo Hawks Football Club, coached by former Adelaide Crows player Rodney Maynard.

 History

 Land in the Murray Mallee region was first taken up on pastoral lease in the late 1850s.
 For the first twenty years there were several lessees; the area had limited grazing during this time.
 After a well was dug at Lameroo, then known as Wow Wow Plain, in 1884, settlement on Wow Wow Plain became permanent.
 The land was surveyed in 1894, and the initial survey of Wow Wow Plain gave each block some natural open land to start cultivating.
 The town reserve was proclaimed in 1894 and a Government well was excavated.

 The town was named Lameroo in 1904 at the suggestion of J.M.
 Johnston who had worked on the Overland Telegraph Line and heard the word in Darwin (as the name of the Lameroo Beach) and liked the sound of it.

 Much of the land that became the District Council of Lameroo (now the western part of the Southern Mallee District Council) was released for pastoral ownership in about 1858.

 Lameroo celebrated its centenary in 2006, it being 100 years since the railway line was built through Lameroo.

 The historic former Bank Manager's Residence and the Irish Martyrs Catholic Church are listed on the South Australian Heritage Register.

 The Pinnaroo railway line opened through Lameroo in 1906.
 It initially carried mixed goods, as well as passengers.
 In later years, only bulk grain was transported on the line, with trains emptying the silos at Lameroo.
 After mid-2015, the railway ceased to be used, and the 2015 harvest onwards would be transported away by road.